Maximizing Influence with Graph Neural Networks: Experimental Evaluation

 \textsc{DeepIS}, as analyzed in related work, resembles \textsc{Glie}, in that it computes influence estimation using a neural network.
 We follow the authors' methodology and train the model using their code on the proposed Cora ML \cite{xia2021deepis}.
 We use it as an influence estimation oracle in \textsc{Celf}, similar to \textsc{Glie-Celf}.
 Unfortunately, it is infeasible to scale in the larger datasets due to the need for explicit powers of the influence matrices that required more than 24 GB of GPU RAM.
-We thus report only the experiments with the smaller networks in Table~\ref{tab:deepis}, that indicate clearly the superiority of \textsc{Pun}.
+For comparison, this model required $501.61$, $835.4$, and $1,602.5$ seconds for the CR, GR, and HI datasets, respectively.
+This further supports the superiority of \textsc{Pun}.